Climate Adaptation Specialist, Northern Institute of Applied Climate Science

 The wonders of the natural world first sparked my interest in science – chasing waves in the Pacific Ocean, squishing through mud in the Oregon Cascades, mesmerized by predator-prey interactions in the Okavango Delta in southern Africa.
 I am inspired to share this curiosity and wonder with others while working towards a sustainable future where Earth’s ecosystems – both natural and human – are vibrantly diverse, just, and equitable.
-Here are some recent efforts I have been involved in:
+In addition to my position as a Climate Change Scientist at NIACS, where I synthesize and communicate relevant research to land managers, here are some efforts I have been involved in:

 Fostering sustainable communities requires that we elevate the role of science in society and decision-making.
-We have built a coalition of Indiana University and south-central Indiana community members to promote science and science policy in Indiana.
+During my PhD, I helped build a coalition of Indiana University and south-central Indiana community members to promote science and science policy in Indiana.
 We are the Concerned Scientists @ Indiana University, with more than 1000 members and growing!
-We also recently launched an affiliated IU student organization, Advocates for Science @ Indiana University.
+I also launched an affiliated IU student organization, Advocates for Science @ Indiana University.

 In 2018, I was a Science and Democracy Fellow with the Union of Concerned Scientists.
 One component of my fellowship including hosting a “Science Advocacy and Civic Leadership Workshop” for IU students.
 Contact me if you are interested in learning more – I’d be happy to share resources and help you lead a similar workshop in your community.